 A few days back, I overheard some enthusiasts talking about a million-dollar headphones.
 Now, I know there is some seriously expensive stuff out there, but a million dollar price tag could only mean it’s a one-off, probably gold-plated set exclusively created for Greek Gods (I’m obviously kidding here).

-But upon inspection, I discovered that they were actually talking about the Shure SRH440 and the actual price is only $99.
+But upon inspection, I discovered that they were actually talking about the Shure SRH440 and the current price is a bargain.
 Curious and skeptic, I got myself my own Shure SRH440.
 And after giving it a good try, I think I am ready to share my views.

 So, let’s see if it lives up to that gentleman’s claim.

 It’s not the first time I tried a Shure.
 The company has been around for a while, almost a century.
 It’s quite known for their professional audio electronic products.
 Most of their earlier products are exuberantly priced and are specifically targeted towards professionals, but now they are expanding their reach to the masses.
 SRH440 may be their most popular all-rounder product since then.

 - A closed-back design

 - 10Hz-22kHz Frequency response